Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Introduction

 The strong coupling theory, when applied to integer fillings, predicts insulating states which can be thought of as generalized flavor ferromagnets.
 In all, there are {\em eight} nearly flat bands.
 A fourfold degeneracy is attributed to spin and valley.
 In addition a further twofold band degeneracy is present, corresponding roughly to the two sublattices of graphene.
 We show how in an idealized limit a flavor ferromagnet is predicted, and a large emergent symmetry relates various flavor orders.
-On moving away from the ideal limit, , various anisotropies emerge that select a subset of flavor ordered ground states.
+On moving away from the ideal limit, various anisotropies emerge that select a subset of flavor ordered ground states.
 The ground state is thus a relatively conventional state, well approximated by Hartree Fock wavefunctions, and is to be contrasted with the exotic insulator proposed by Anderson for the cuprates, an RVB quantum spin liquid \cite{ANDERSON1196}.
 However, in one respect they do fit within the Anderson viewpoint.
 Somewhat to our surprise \cite{SkPaper}, it was found that doping the insulators did not require adding any additional charge degrees of freedom.
 Instead, charge excitations in the form of skyrmions were already present in the model.
 Further, it was realized that in certain cases these were nothing but Cooper pairs which can condense, leading to an all electronic mechanism for superconductivity.
 The transition temperature for this mechanism is calculated in a simplified limit and the results are broadly in agreement with experimental data in the low doping limit.
 Numerical DMRG simulations that capture essential features of this model reveal that indeed the presence of low energy skyrmion excitations near integer filling is closely tied to the appearance of superconductivity at finite doping \cite{Chatterjee}.
-This is the subject of Section 3. {In addition to this detailed mechanism, a more basic feature is the presence of a superexchange interaction between opposite Chern sectors, which plays an important role in pairing. }
+This is the subject of Section 3.
+In addition to this detailed mechanism, a more basic similarity is the presence of a superexchange interaction.
+We will see that we can understand the eight flat bands of MATBG as four bands with Chern number $+1$ and four bands with Chern number $-1$.
+The band dispersion acts as a virtual tunneling between opposite Chern sectors and therefore generates a superexchange interaction that favors states that are antiferromagnetic in Chern sector.